apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 {{#include ../../../test/tla/bin-search/BinSearch0.tla:1:8}}
 ```

-This module is doing almost nothing.
+This module does not yet specify any part of the binary search implementation.
 However, it contains a few important things:

  - It uses three standard modules: `Integers`, `Sequences`, and `Apalache`.
  - It declares the predicate `Init`.
 This predicate describes the initial